 - Provide Context and Explain Relevance: Give people an understanding of the why of a message.
 Without context, it isn’t relevant.

-Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books delivered to them every week!
+Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books (like Words that Work) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Sign up for a free trial today.